 Professional Liability Insurance Fee: All advanced education students must participate in the institution's liability insurance coverage program.
-Estimated fees for the 2018-2019 academic year range from \$675-\$935 depending on the program.
-Fees for the 2019-2020 academic year have not been determined.
+Fees for 2020-2021 is \$675/year for the programs of Endodontics, Orthodontics and Prosthodontics.
+Fees for AEDG, GPR, Pedo and Perio is \$935.

-Health Insurance: Per semester Fall \$837, Spring \$1242, Summer \$425.
+Health Insurance: Per semester Fall \$1,020, Spring \$1,514, Summer \$519.
 Health insurance is required of all UTHealth students.
 If you have your own health insurance policy, you may provide proof of comparable insurance coverage to Auxiliary Enterprises no later than the 12th class day to have this charge waived.